adamsilver/fdpb/07-a-filter-form.md

 ## Material Honesty (Again)

 We already discussed material honesty earlier in the book.
-That's because it's both important and prevelant in the world of interface design.
-In short, one material shouldn't be used as a substitute for another because in this case the end result is deceptive.
+That's because dishonest interfaces are prevalent on the web.
+In short, one material shouldn't be used as a substitute for another because in that case the end result is deceptive.

 In the case of filters, links are often styled to look like radio buttons or checkboxes (using CSS background images for example).
 The problem is that a radio button is not a link.
 When a link is clicked, it takes the user to that page.

-As the design of form controls varies so widely across browsers and operating systems, the CSS styling always differs from native inputs.
-This creates a slightly jarring, inconsistent and unprofessional aesthetic.
+The styling of native checkboxes and radio buttons differs greatly across various operating systems and devices.
+Therefore, a pseudo, CSS-styled version is always going to look different to the familiar version users are acustomed to on *their* browser.
+This creates a less familiar interface.
 But there's more to this than just vaneer.

-If a user sees a checkbox, conventionally speaking, they'll know that they can move through the choices before submitting it as a separate action.
+By convention, a set of radio buttons can be moved through before submitting the choice.
 That's just how forms work.
+It would be confusing if clicking - what looks like - a radio button, suddenly appeared to submit the form automatically (because it's actually a link).
+That's materially dishonest and therefore deceptive.

 ![Ebay links with checkboxes](./images/links-as-checkboxes.png)

-It would be confusing if clicking - what looks like - a radio button, suddenly submitted the form automatically.
-That's materially dishonest and therefore deceptive.

 > ‘Use checkboxes and radio buttons only to change settings, not as action buttons’ - Jakob Nielsen